 The Woobie: Erik gets this treatment in some versions, while in others he causes at least as much grief as he gets.

-What The Hell, Casting Agency?: In addition to Crawford's celebrated Playing Against Type turn, the title character in the musical has been played by Paul Stanley (of KISS fame) and Robert Guillaume (as of 2010, in 25 years, the only black actor to play the Phantom.
+What The Hell, Casting Agency?: In addition to Crawford's celebrated Playing Against Type turn, the title character in the musical has been played by Paul Stanley (of KISS fame) and Robert Guillaume (until recently, the only black actor to play the Phantom.
 In all fairness, the casting department might be trying to avoid the Black Vikings trope, as well as the Unfortunate Implications of a black man lusting after and stalking a young white woman.).

 Gerard Butler: a phantom who can't sing worth a damn?
 Really?